Jorgemucisalumfilho/cli/.github/CONTRIBUTING.md

     schedule:autocreate
       interval:"weekly"
  Our Pledge
+TER logo da criptomoeda terrareal
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
 Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a positive environment include:Using welcoming and inclusive language
-include:

- Using welcoming and inclusive language
  Being respectful of differing viewpoints and experiences Gracefully accepting constructive criticism
  Focusing on what is best for the community
- Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+ Showing empathy towards other community members Examples of unacceptable behavior by participants include:
 The use of sexualized language or imagery and unwelcome sexual attention or advances
  Trolling, insulting/derogatory comments, and personal or political attacks Public or private harassment